-- 1. All external speakers must be approved by the Deanship. - 2.
-Speaker CVs must be submitted one month prior to the intended event. - 3.
-A formal invitation letter must be approved by the upper management.
-13. Campus Life Page
+- 1. All external speakers must be approved by the Deanship of Student Affairs, Admissions, and Registration. - 2.
+All speakers must submit their CV before any approval. - 3.
+A letter must be written by the Dean of the college, reviewed, and approved by the upper management. - 4.
+Main auditorium (graduation format).